ansible07/Orbital/Notes.md

 This is intended to be a hard (very hard) SF novel.
 Anything that is not scientifically accurate is a bug that needs to be fixed.

+One of the key areas that the writing needs to be improved upon is "show, don't tell".
+Much of the setting and backstory has been invented, but it is necessary to figure out ways to tell that well.
+So instead of having long passages of internal monologue for a character, it would be better to show what happened.

 Constructing an Orbital from the Moon
 =====================================